llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

         * In the future when `auto` doesn't always produce a sequential loop, a `break` statement will force it to be sequential, probably with a warning.
+        * Both the OpenACC and OpenMP implementations currently permit `break` statements for nested loops that are associated via a `collapse` clause, but that's probably a bug.
     * any number of levels of nesting within other `loop` directives
 * `acc parallel loop`:
     * All features currently supported by `acc parallel` and `acc